🛡️ Our Foundation’s History

 Our story began in October 2022, when the squadron was first chartered under the name Buffalo Creek Academy Cadet Squadron (NER-NY-824).
 The unit was founded by Dr. Christopher R. Manning, an Air Force veteran and experienced educator who had already established Buffalo Creek Academy, a charter school serving students in grades 5 through 8.
 Seeing the need for structured youth leadership programs on Buffalo’s East Side, Dr. Manning turned to the Civil Air Patrol to provide students with a pathway toward service, scholarship, and discipline.

 Dr. Manning’s Air Force journey began back in 2000 as an AFJROTC cadet at Westwood High School in Mesa, Arizona.
-He went on to serve on active duty in the United States Air Force (2002-2011) and later in the Air Force Reserve (2011-2015).
-In 2004, during his time in the Air Force, he joined Civil Air Patrol as a senior member with the Malmstrom Composite Squadron in Montana, while stationed at Malmstrom Air Force Base.
+He served on active duty in the United States Air Force (2002-2011) and later in the Air Force Reserve (2011-2015).
+In 2004, while in the Air Force, he joined the Civil Air Patrol as a senior member of the Malmstrom Composite Squadron in Montana, while stationed at Malmstrom Air Force Base.
 He then served as the Leadership Officer with the Tuskegee Composite Squadron in Washington, D.C., while stationed at Bolling Air Force Base as a member of the United States Air Force Honor Guard.

 By late 2021, Dr. Manning formally initiated the process to launch a new CAP unit.
 He had already founded Friends of Buffalo Creek, Inc. (FOBC) to serve as the nonprofit sponsor and launched Path Carver Transportation, LLC to provide transportation for cadets.
 With these supports in place, he worked closely with CAP’s leadership to bring the program to life.

 In 2025, when Buffalo Creek Academy closed its doors, the unit was re-chartered as a traditional, community-based squadron under the name Buffalo Creek Cadet Squadron (NER-NY-614).
-The word “Academy” was removed to reflect its growing reach beyond serving a single school.
+The word “Academy” was removed to reflect its transition.

 Despite the transition, the mission never wavered.
-FOBC and Path Carver remained steadfast in their support, ensuring cadets had continued access to equipment, transportation, and enrichment.
+FOBC and Path Carver remained steadfast in their support, ensuring that cadets continued to have access to equipment, transportation, and enrichment.
 Rather than slow down, the transition became a launchpad—allowing the squadron to grow stronger, reach farther, and serve even more youth across Buffalo.

 Path Carver Cadet Squadron – NY-616